-Source: Authors’ own analysis of the European Social Survey Round 8
+Source: Authors’ own analysis of the European Social Survey Round 8.

 In Ireland, the ranking of prioritisation is similar across different characteristics of respondents.
-However, comparing age groups, the older the respondent, there is an increasing prioritisation of the “old” and decreasing prioritisation of “working parents” (Figure 3.2).
-In addition, among those who view their financial situation as ‘very difficult’, there are no significant differences in the prioritisation of working parents over the unemployed over.
+However, comparing age groups, the older the respondent, there is an increasing prioritisation of the ‘old’ and decreasing prioritisation of ‘working parents’ (Figure 3.2).
+In addition, among those who view their financial situation as ‘very difficult’, there are no significant differences in the prioritisation of working parents over the unemployed.